 Rhetorical questions

-Rhetorical questions could seem similar to leading questions, however, rhetorical questions don’t require an answer when leading ones do.
+Rhetorical questions could seem similar to leading questions, however, rhetorical questions don’t require an answer while leading ones do.
 Rhetorical questions are used to keep the listener engaged and to promote thought.
 Rhetorical questions are more statements phrased in question form.
 Use rhetorical questions to help your team members think, be creative and come up with ideas.

 Some examples of rhetorical questions are:

-• “This is amazing, isn’t it?”
+“This is amazing, isn’t it?”

-• “Isn’t Alan the best mediator?”
+“Isn’t Alan the best mediator?”

-• “Don’t we have the best office to work from?”
+“Don’t we have the best office to work from?”

-• “Isn’t this presentation the best one so far?”
+“Isn’t this presentation the best one so far?”

 From now on, every time you are about to answer a question from your team members’ simply remember this article and ask them the question back.
 The art of questioning will allow you to develop your team’s performance and boost their effectiveness and results.
 Stop telling and start asking!